US$175m California seawall project gains approval

 The decision to build the seawall, comes amid fears of wastewater flooding the beach, due to rising sea levels and cliff erosion.

-Once completed, the seawall will be one of the largest infrastructure projects ever undertaken in California, with the aim of combating threats from climate change.
+Once completed, the seawall will be one of the largest infrastructure projects ever undertaken in California, in response to climate change.

 The buried seawall project was proposed by the San Francisco Public Utilities Commission (SFPUC), and the scope of work will include the removal of rubble and temporary rock barriers from the beach, as well as the widening of the shoreline by approximately 24m.